ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

 **Expert panel review pending.** Pompe disease is inherited as an autosomal recessive condition, caused by homozygous or compound heterozygous variants in _GAA_. **The mechanism of disease is loss of function** of acid alpha-glucosidase, resulting in lysosomal glycogen accumulation.

  There are currently over 900 variants in the Pompe variant database (N.B. this includes all known variants, regardless of pathogenicity).
 Multiple classes of variant have been shown to cause Pompe disease, including loss-of-function variants, missense variants, splice-site variants, 5’ UTR variants, intronic variants, and structural variants.
+ A specific 5' UTR variant, NM_000152.5(GAA):c.-32-13T&gt;G, ClinVar variation ID 4027 has been reported in 40-70% of the alleles in patients affected with late onset disease (PMID 24150945).
+Functional studies have shown the presence of the c.-32-13T&gt;G variant causes aberrant splicing, resulting in exclusion of exon 2 in the processed transcript (PMID 7881425)

  There is a genotype-phenotype correlation, with bi-allelic loss of function expected to result in a severe phenotype (infantile-onset Pompe disease), while patients with residual enzymatic activity develop late-onset Pompe disease.
 Cardiac involvement is a classical feature of infantile-onset Pompe disease, but has also been reported in the late-onset form. </td>
   </tr>